square/metrics/FUNCTIONS.md

 ##### `transform.nan_keep_last(list)`

 This function replaces any `NaN` value with the last non-`NaN` value before it.
 For data which is very sparse, this can make graphs more readable.
 Initial `NaN`s are left alone.
-If these need to be eliminated also, consider using `transform.default` on the result.
+If these need to be eliminated also, consider using `transform.nan_fill` on the result.

 Consider the metric `responses`: